AthiraThulasi/JavaLearningJournal/52_HashSet_Internal_Working/README.md

 ### (2) why hashset does not maintain order?**

 To understand how Set maintains uniqueness, it's helpful to learn how Map works internally.
-Read about Map here.
+So, Good to have a read about Map first.

 ## How set maintains uniqueness ?